 It Starts With The Land

-We are here to restore this land, protect its rugged beauty, habitat, wildlife and return it to ecological health.
+We are here to restore the land, protect its rugged beauty, habitat, wildlife and return it to ecological health.
 We are here to connect it to larger ecosystems in a key habitat corridor from Mexico to Canada, by ensuring the land, water, and resources are healthy and productive.
-We draw on the land ethic of the indigenous people who stewarded this landscape for thousands of years.
-We see our community as not only the people around us, but also the soil, water, flora and fauna.
+We draw on the land ethic of indigenous people who have stewarded this landscape for thousands of years and who views community as not only the people around us, but also the soil, water, flora and fauna.

 “It’s not the cow, it’s the how.”

 Ranching with regenerative practices makes the land healthier.
 Too often cattle and livestock generally are presented as the enemy of environmental health.
 But we know “it’s not the cow, it’s the how.”
 How you manage cattle on the land determines whether they’ll help to heal the ecosystem or further degrade it.
 We are using cattle to mimic the grazing patterns of the herds of elk and bison that once moved across American grasslands.
 These herds were dependent on healthy grasslands, and so too were the grasslands dependent on herds of grazing animals.
 Grasses and herbivores coevolved and we need to restore that relationship to heal these ecosystems.